crystal-ball/componentry/demo/components/ComponentsScreen/ButtonsScreen/Buttons.md

 ---
 <ComponentsList components={['Button']} />

+Create meaningful user interaction targets with support for theme, size and outline variants.

-The Button component is the base component for any element that has a user interaction in the library.
-Use Button components for actions in forms, dialogs and more.
+The Button component is the base component used for composing all elements with an interactive target.
+The Button component's API is available for all Active.Trigger subcomponents.

+Buttons can be customized with theme color, size and outline variants to provide the exact styles needed.

 #### A++ Accessibility

-See the <Link to="/concepts/accessibility">A++ accessibility guide</Link> for information on the importance of using a button element for any user interaction target that is not an anchor element.
+When creating elements with user interaction it's important to use a button element for any target that is not an anchor.
+Using a button element ensures that screen readers are able to understand the intent of allowing a user to interact with that element.
+The Button component makes it easy to create semantic, accessible button elements that look like anchors with the `link` prop.

 <InteractiveDemo
   defaults={defaults}
   formFields={[
-    { label: 'Theme color', options: this.props.colors, id: 'color' },
+    { label: 'color', options: this.props.colors },
-    { label: 'Outline', boolean: true, id: 'outline' }, { label: 'Size', options: this.props.sizes, id: 'size' },
+    { label: 'outline', boolean: true },
+    { label: 'size', options: this.props.sizes },
     <hr />,
     {
-      label: 'Link',
+      label: 'link',
       boolean: true,
-      id: 'link',
       changeValues: {
         false: defaults,
         true: { color: null, size: null, outline: false, link: true }